Maramon Convention: Law and order

 Police contingent is not required in the convention premises to maintain law and order, a vigilant committee of priests and elders circle around maintaining peace.
 Any changes in the convention program apart from the published daily program schedule through website is alerted through mobile messaging services for those who register, and important notices about lost items, wandered away children, bus timings, etc. are also alerted through this service from 2015.

 Financial matter

-History of the financial matters is an interesting one.
 The panthal (tent), and the sheds are the voluntary contributions of the parishes nearby.
-Earlier, offerings were collected in every meeting.
+Early on, offerings were collected in every meeting.
 Now it is collected in four of the 21 general meetings and a special collection from parishes in foreign lands.
 The collection is distributed to various organisations and missions of the church and also for the Bible society and CSSM.

 Conclusion

 All those who come to the convention area experience peace, the spiritual liveliness that is spread around the panthal (tent) & the mobility of the masses with the sense of equality.
 The unbroken prayer of the laity is considered the grace behind the spiritual backbone of the convention.
 The Maramon Convention displays co-operation and union between different sections of Church in Kerala.
 It fosters an ecumenical outlook.
 It is also a source of spiritual inspiration and enlightenment for thousands.